infinite-mudatheer/Oswald-Avery-Group/README.md

    (5) R-programme.

-# information about your group:
+# information about the group:(OSWALD AVERY GROUP 3):
 Oswald-Avery has discovered  that proteins were not the source of genetic material in the cell, but DNA .
 The discovery was made while working at the Rockefeller